kbuzard-SU/gradualism/2020_Summer_RA_Summary.md

 * <font size=4>There are several paragraphs that are not very matched with the Geneva(Annecy) description, those files are listed in file ***"paragraphs"*** and painted with color in the ***"Schedules_1-15_units_changeds"***.
 Some of paragraphs are involved with a change of the unit across(within) rounds and they are all listed (they have been changed already, but if you want to trace them, they are listed in the file).</font>

 * <font size=4>I created a seperated folder called ***"UNTC_814"*** in the G:/drive, the 814 is the registration number of all the GATT files.
 The folder includes all the rounds files from the source of UN treaty collections.
 And follow the volume number, more related information can be found on the website.
-And other information related to the change of policy could be found in other volumes under the GATT project in UNTC.</font>
+And other information related to the change of policy could be found in other volumes under the GATT project in UNTC.The link for the website is <https://treaties.un.org/pages/AdvanceSearch.aspx?tab=UNTS&clang=_en>, select search for "treaty" and search on registration number 814.</font>

 ## The relationship between Annecy and Geneva (1947)